matthias-reis/carda-gatsby/content/articles/2021/11/fere-visceral-en.md

 ---
 date: 2021-11-27T04:00:06.292Z
-slug: fere-visceral-en
 typeName: Review
 title: '"Visceral"'
 subTitle: The new album by Fere
 seoTitle: '"Visceral" by Fere – Post-Rock Review'
 description: Fere's new album "Visceral" is out on November 20th on Raging Records.
 The record hit me to the core.
 It is instrumental Post-Rock at its best.
 excerpt: I am sure you agree with me that it's about time to discover one more beautiful post-rock record?
 I don't want to brag, but I might have done just that today.
 Fere's new album came out on November 20th on Raging Records.
 The music on "Visceral" hit me to the core.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-26/fere-visceral-header-jpg-imagine-080808_000000_1024_768/640.webp
 copyright: Fere
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-26/fere-visceral-fb-png-imagine-080808_1a1a1a_1200_628/640.webp